Skip to content

 Access Token access_token Simple API token authentication

-TLS Client Certificate ssl_client_pkcs12_path, ssl_client_pkcs12_password Certificate-based auth
+TLS Client Certificate (PEM) tls_client_pem_cert_path, tls_client_pem_key_path Certificate-based auth — FIPS-compatible

 OAuth2/OIDC oauth2_conf section SSO with identity providers